 Therapy is an incredibly rewarding process—but it doesn’t come without its challenges.
-Especially for a certain group of individuals: African-Americans.
-Keisha Wells, licensed professional counselor, explains that in a traditional sense, counseling is a “foreign” concept and viewed as a “last resort” in the African-American community; however, times are changing and many African-Americans are now finding refuge in therapy: “African-Americans are participating more in therapy and seeking services to address a myriad of issues and overall improve the quality of their lives,” she says.
-“But traditionally, therapy has been a foreign practice in African-American culture and viewed as a last resort for individuals who are labeled as ‘crazy.’
+Especially for a certain group of individuals: Black men and women.
+Keisha Wells, licensed professional counselor, explains that in a traditional sense, counseling is a “foreign” concept and viewed as a “last resort” in the Black community; however, times are changing and many Black men and women are now finding refuge in therapy: “Black men and women are participating more in therapy and seeking services to address a myriad of issues and overall improve the quality of their lives,” she says.
+“But traditionally, therapy has been a foreign practice in Black culture and viewed as a last resort for individuals who are labeled as ‘crazy.’
 To dispel this myth, a therapist may provide insight on how therapy can be beneficial for individuals with major life transitions such as divorce or those who simply want to improve on sustaining relationship boundaries.
 A person does not have to be weak or in crisis for therapy to be a productive and positive intervention,” she concludes.

-Tashika Holloway, licensed professional counselor, concurs with Wells’ assertion and says that there are a few essentials to achieving success in therapy sessions with your African-American clientele.
-She delves into the importance of talking to them about the benefits of therapy, as recommended by Wells above, and also shares a few other keys to counseling African-Americans most effectively.
+Tashika Holloway, licensed professional counselor, concurs with Wells’ assertion and says that there are a few essentials to achieving success in therapy sessions with your Black clientele.
+She delves into the importance of talking to them about the benefits of therapy, as recommended by Wells above, and also shares a few other keys to counseling Black men and women most effectively.
 Here are her tips:

-1) Be solution-focused.
-Holloway first says it’s important therapists are solution-focused when it comes to counseling African-Americans: “In my recent dissertation research with African-American counselors, some of the most significant factors were overcoming unrealistic expectations about counseling and retaining African-American clients in counseling,” she explains.
-“For example, African-American clients often expect to be in counseling for a shorter period of time or want advice.
+Holloway first says it’s important therapists are solution-focused when it comes to counseling Black men and women: “In my recent dissertation research with Black counselors, some of the most significant factors were overcoming unrealistic expectations about counseling and retaining Black clients in counseling,” she explains.
+“For example, Black clients often expect to be in counseling for a shorter period of time or want advice.
 As a result, counselors may need to be more solution-focused even if this is not the counselor’s preferred counseling style.
-African-Americans more often present to counseling in times of crisis and if we feel our specific problem was not addressed or solution offered, then we may not feel it was effective or useful and not return for the next session.”
+Black men and women more often present to counseling in times of crisis and if we feel our specific problem was not addressed or solution offered, then we may not feel it was effective or useful and not return for the next session.”